zacharygarwood/Flounder/README.md

 ![Flounder](./img/flounder.png)

 ## Overview
-Flounder is a UCI compatible chess engine created in Rust.
-Don't let its looks deceive you!
+Flounder is a [UCI](https://www.chessprogramming.org/UCI) compatible chess engine written in Rust.
+Despite its unassuming name, Flounder has grown into a serious competitor (~1800 ELO), consistently outperforming its own creator.
+If you are up to the test, you can challenge it on Lichess [@FlounderBot](https://lichess.org/@/FlounderBot)!
+Just a heads up, Flounder may be busy competing against other bots or offline.

 ## Installation
 To build Flounder all you need to do is clone this repository and build a release.
 This will make an executable called `flounder.exe` in `target/release/`.